 Workplace & Construction Accident Cases Effectively Handled by Shim & Chang

 You may have heard that receiving worker's compensation benefits from your employer prevents you from bringing a lawsuit based on your injury or accident.
 However, you may still have claims against other companies that may have caused or contributed to your injury.
-The Hawaii injury attorneys at Shim & Chang have had great success bringing claims against third parties in workplace and construction accident cases, for example:
+The Honolulu personal injury attorneys at Shim & Chang have had great success bringing claims against third parties in workplace and construction accident cases, for example:

 - Our client's son was working for a drywall company that was in turn working on a condominium project in Nuuanu.
 He was on the 23rd floor of the building sanding some of the walls when he took a step backward and fell to his death.
 The general contractor had removed the outside barricades prematurely, and our client's son either did not know or had forgotten that the barricades were gone, being focused on his work at the time.
 In either case, in a wrongful death action on behalf of the family, the general contractor was found liable for failing to provide required safeguards.